20 Sep 2024

 This is at the heart of the Parks and Green Spaces Strategy, which was written with input from the Hackney Youth Parliament.
 To produce the strategy, over 50 stakeholder meetings were held including with community organisations, public health experts, older, young and disabled people, conservationists, planners, housing owners, NHS employees, and park users’ groups.

-Listening to communities, ensuring they are invested in the actions in the strategy and have a sense of ownership over their local green spaces is crucial.
-They are the ones who use parks most and know them best.
-Two examples of engaged community groups are:
+Listening to communities, and ensuring they're invested in the actions in the strategy and have a sense of ownership over their local green spaces, is crucial.
+They're the ones who use parks most and know them best.
+Examples of engaged groups and sections of the community are:

-• The Tree Musketeers, a group of volunteers who plant and care for trees in Hackney, and who have run their own tree nursery since 2000.
-The Musketeers work closely with the council – they were involved in the cherry tree planting in Springfield Park and Daubeney Fields Park.
+- The Tree Musketeers, a group of volunteers who plant and care for trees in Hackney, and who've run their own tree nursery since 2000.
+The Musketeers work closely with the council and were involved in the cherry tree planting in Springfield Park and Daubeney Fields Park.

 A smart approach to bidding